xataio/pgzx/README.md

 The templates [README.md](./nix/templates/init/README.md) file already contains instructions on how to enter the development shell, build, and test the extension.
 You can follow the instructions and verify that your setup is functioning.
 Do not forget to use `pgstop` before quitting the development shell.

+The development shell declares a few environment variables used by the project (see [devshell.nix](./devshell.nix)):
+- `PRJ_ROOT`: folder of the current project.
+If not set some shell scripts will ask `git` to find the projects folder.
+Some scripts use this environment variable to ensure that you can run the script from within any folder within your project.
+- `PG_HOME`: Installation path of your postgres instance.
+When building postgres from scratch this matches the path prefix used by `make install`.
+When using the development shell we will relocate/build the postgres extension into the `./out` folder and create a symlink `./out/default` to the local version.
+If you plan to build and install the extension with another PostgresSQL installation set `PG_HOME=$(dirname $(pg_config --bindir))`.

 Next we want to rename the project to match our extension name.
 To do so update the file names in the `extension` folder, and replace `my_extension` with you project name in the `README.md`, `build.zig`, `build.zig.zon` and extensions SQL file.

 ### Logging and error handling